Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

     while (expFace.More()) {
       //Draw the current face.
       DrawFaceIsos(TopoDS::Face(expFace.Current()),nbIsos,FaceIsoColor);
-      // Explore the edges ofthe face.
+      // Explore the edges of the face.
       TopExp_Explorer expEdge(expFace.Current(),TopAbs_EDGE);
       while (expEdge.More()) {
         //Increment the face count for this edge.